opendatacube/governance/governance.md

 for acceptance or rejection and briefly summarize the pull request.
 A minimum of 80% of the Steering Council must vote and at least 2/3 of the votes must be positive to carry out the proposed action (fractions of a vote rounded up to the nearest integer).
-Since the BDFL holds ultimate authority in The Project, the BDFL has authority to act alone in accepting or rejecting changes or overriding Steering Council decisions.